holgerkrupp/PodcastClient/README.md

 - - [x] update UI after file deleted
 - - [ ] implement background downloads
 - [ ] remove all files when one episode is deleted (including downloaded images)
+- [x] if Playlist contains episode, move it to the front/end instead of adding another copy

 ### Player
 - [x] play / pause
 - [x] skip forward / backward
-- - [xm] make time adjustable
+- - [x] make time adjustable
-- [ ] jump to chapter
+- [x] jump to chapter
 - [ ] include chapter art for mp3/m4a
 - [ ] include chapter links for mp3/m4a
-- [ ] download images during postprocessing
+- [x] download images during postprocessing
-- [ ] save last played episode and reload when opening the app
+- [x] save last played episode and reload when opening the app

 ## Beta min Requirement